-To paraphrase an Fram Oil Filter commercial – You can pay me now or you can pay me later.
+To paraphrase a Fram Oil Filter commercial – You can pay me now or you can pay me later.
 The ad inferred preventative maintenance was less expensive and done on your schedule.
-The break-down caused by not keeping your transmission maintained costs more and comes an inopportune times.
+The breakdown caused by not keeping your transmission maintained costs more and comes at inopportune times.

-In Elder Law Planning, it is important to do the preventative maintenance.
-A good Elder Law plan puts the documentation in place before the break-down occurs, which could result in an incapacity that no longer allows preventative planning.
+In Elder Law Planning, it is important to do preventative maintenance.
+A good Elder Law plan puts the documentation in place before the breakdown occurs, which could result in an incapacity that no longer allows preventative planning.